 7) Make videos exploring topics in activism from different perspectives, including all the pros and cons, and don’t forget to get excited.

-8) Have a bake sale, and donate the majority of all of the profits to a local or national charity.
+8) Have a bake sale, and donate most of the profits to a local or national charity.

-9) Start an organization that does free outreach to underdeveloped or has poor education infrastructure.
+9) Start an organization that does free outreach to underdeveloped or poor education infrastructure.

 10) Clean up litter: Litter is often just tossed out car windows by people who think it’s no big deal.
 The reality is that littering has some severe consequences- including increased risk of injury due to littered glass shards, environmental damage from plastic pollution and landfills, and decreased property values

 Do you care about the environment, social justice, and animal rights?
 Here are some more awesome activism projects that will get your blood pumping.

 The first project is called “Plant-A-Tree.”
 This program lets people plant trees worldwide with just one mouse click.

 The next project is called “Sea Shepherd,” protecting marine wildlife from illegal fishing, poaching, and other destructive practices.

 The third idea is called “Activism 101” – an interactive online course on how to be an activist and change things yourself that also helps connect activists in need with organizations that can support them.

 The amount of money that goes into the hands of women and minority-owned businesses is meager– only 3%.
 You can use this handy directory on every dollar spent at every business (even H&M!) that goes towards supporting women and minorities.
 Find more information here.